kitnil/awesome/README.md

 - [schemy](https://github.com/microsoft/schemy) - A lightweight embeddable Scheme-like interpreter for configuration
 - [urho-samples](https://github.com/xamarin/urho-samples) - Samples for the Urho bindings
 - [Lemma](https://github.com/etodd/Lemma) - Immersive first-person parkour in a surreal, physics-driven voxel world.
-- [Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers.
+- [Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers
 - [duplicati](https://github.com/duplicati/duplicati) - Store securely encrypted backups in the cloud!
 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
 - [Computator.NET](https://github.com/PawelTroka/Computator.NET) - Computator.NET is a special kind of numerical software that is fast and easy to use but not worse than others feature-wise.
 It's features include:  - Real and complex functions charts   - Real and complex calculator   - Real functions numerical calculations including different methods   - Over 107 Elementary functions   - Over 141 Special functions   - Over 21 Matrix functions and operations   - Scripting language with power to easy computations including matrices   - You can declare your own custom functions with scripting language